-A recent study evaluated whether the relationship between eating more red meat and heart disease is because eating red meat increases iron levels.
+Researchers evaluated whether the relationship between eating more red meat and heart disease is because eating red meat increases iron levels.

 Heart disease is one of the leading causes of death worldwide, and there is evidence of a relationship between eating more red meat and heart disease risk.
 However, it is not known how exactly red meat could increase the risk.
 One possible explanation is that red meat is rich in iron, and high iron levels in the blood could contribute to the development of heart disease.
 This theory was tested in a German study that was recently published in The American Journal of Clinical Nutrition.

 The researchers used the information on dietary habits to determine the amount of red meat each participant typically consumed.
 They also measured the amount of iron and the iron-storage proteins transferrin and ferritin in blood samples that had been frozen at the start of the monitoring study (blood tests for ferritin are commonly used in health clinics to assess whole-body iron stores).
-They then used a variety of statistical methods to determine if there was a relationship between iron levels, red meat, and heart disease.
-These methods also allowed them to account for age, gender, and other health and lifestyle factors known to be associated with increased risk of heart disease.
+They then used various statistical methods to determine if there was a relationship between iron levels, red meat, and heart disease.
+These methods also allowed them to account for age, gender, and other health and lifestyle factors known to be associated with an increased risk of heart disease.

 Eating more red meat led to increased ferritin levels in the control group.
 Ferritin is a protein that the body uses to store iron.
 However, other measures of iron storage (blood iron concentration and transferrin) did not change with red meat consumption.

-The participants who had had heart attacks, stroke, or death due to heart disease ate, on average, more red meat than people in the control group.
+The participants who had had heart attacks, strokes, or death due to heart disease ate, on average, more red meat than people in the control group.
 When adjusting for age and gender, every additional 50 grams (1.8 ounces) of daily red meat consumption increased the risk of suffering a heart attack by 1.18 times, of stroke by 1.16 times, and of dying from heart disease by 1.27 times.

 In other words, the known risk factors aside from red meat were sufficient to explain why some participants were more likely to get strokes and die of heart disease.
 This implies, for example, that while eating more red meat may lead to obesity, it is the obesity that increases the risk of stroke and death, not the red meat specifically.